const-ae/lemur/README.md

 ## A word of caution

-This package is being actively developed and I am still making breaking changes.
-I am delighted if you decide to try out the package and please open an issue if you think you found a bug, have an idea for a cool feature, or any question about how LEMUR works.
+This package is being actively developed, and I am still making breaking changes.
+I would be delighted if you decide to try out the package, and please open an issue if you think you found a bug, have an idea for a cool feature, or have any questions about how LEMUR works.
 Consider this a *beta* release with the goal to gather feedback but be aware that code written against the current version of lemur might not work in the future.

 ## Quickstart